juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Ext4v2 in Windows is Not a fail safe option at this moment.
 Ext4v1 was, but...

+its like H2o molecule, every time i think about moving files directly from Linux, Windows & Mac File Systems, exactly the same.
-its like H2o molecule, 1x Hydrogen molecule cannot touch the other Hydrogen molecule directly. needs a buffer, a joiner, a barrier, like an Oxygen molecule, thats what i think every time i think about moving files directly from Linux, Windows & Mac File Systems, exactly the same.
+1x Hydrogen molecule cannot touch the other Hydrogen molecule directly. needs a buffer, a joiner, a barrier, emulsion, like an Oxygen molecule, thats what i think.

 The other option, requires FAil Safe UPS, a RAM Drive,